School Year

 If appropriate and applicable, describe how this plan is developed in coordination and integration with other Federal, State, and local services, resources and programs, such as programs supported under ESSA, violence prevention programs, nutrition programs, housing programs, Head Start programs, adult education programs, career and technical education programs, and schools implementing CSI or TSI activities under section 1111(d).
 (ESSA 1114(b)(5))

-• Collier County Schools provide a systematic and strategic approach to providing services through the District Strategic Plan and the K-12 Comprehensive Reading Plan.
-The goals and objectives of each program and department are aligned with these overarching district plans. • Title I Parts A, C, D, UniSIG, Title II, Part A, and Title IV are managed out of the same department.
-They share administrative staff so that oversight, coordination, budgeting, staffing, and monitoring are efficiently coordinated.
-Informal communications and monthly administrative meetings are held to discuss program needs, issues, and coordinate efforts. • Leadership staff of the Title I Parts A, C, D, Title II, Title III, Title IV, Head Start/VPK, and Title IX programs meet monthly to coordinate efforts and receive joint staff development for improving their services. • Teaching & Learning (T&L) department meetings include academic program coordinators, including IDEA, and Head Start. • Title IX, LEA, Title I Parts A and C coordinate services to identify and assist homeless children, assist with registration, and provide support services.
-Title I and District jointly fund the Homeless Liaison to support homeless students in all schools. • Title I Parts A and C and Title III funds are coordinated to provide at-risk students with supplemental instructional support and resources. • Title II, Part A and IDEA fund exam reimbursements to ensure staff meet certification requirements.
+• Collier County Public Schools implement a systematic and strategic approach to service delivery through the District Strategic Plan and the K–12 Comprehensive Reading Plan.
+The goals and objectives of each program and department are aligned with these overarching district plans. • Title I (Parts A, C, D), UniSIG, Title II (Part A), and Title IV are managed within the same department.
+These programs share administrative staff to ensure efficient oversight, coordination, budgeting, staffing, and monitoring.
+Informal communication and monthly administrative meetings support ongoing collaboration and alignment of efforts. • Leadership staff from Title I (Parts A, C, D), Title II, Title III, Title IV, Head Start/VPK, and Title IX programs meet monthly to coordinate services and participate in joint professional development aimed at improving program effectiveness. • Teaching & Learning (T&L) department meetings include program coordinators from IDEA, Perkins, Head Start, and Career and Technical Education, fostering cross-program collaboration. • The Title IX and Title I (Parts A and C) Coordinators work together to identify and support homeless children, assisting with registration and providing necessary services.
+Title I and the District jointly fund the Homeless Liaison, who supports homeless students across all schools. • Title I (Parts A and C) and Title III funds are coordinated to provide supplemental instructional support and resources to at-risk students.

 CSI, TSI and ATSI Resource Review